floalex/ls-301/postit/README.md

     * Need user id foriegn key to keep track of the creator
     * votable id and type(polymorphic true)
   - Create 1:M polymorphic association between Vote/Comment and Vote/Post.
 Just focus on the model layer right now.
+  - Use polymorphic associations to add voting capability to posts(routes, actions, views, etc)